ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2017-02-10-distributed-workload.md

 Still, there are quite a few implementation concerns we are yet to address like which messaging infrastructure will best serve the need.
 </p>

-Here are the pages which explain all of this in detail,
+Here are the pages which explain everything in detail,
 * A state-full design : [LINK](https://github.com/airavata-courses/spring17-workload-management/wiki/1.-A-state-full-design-for-workload-management)
 * A state-less design : [LINK](https://github.com/airavata-courses/spring17-workload-management/wiki/2.-A-state-less-design-for-workload-management)
 * Final Design : [LINK](https://github.com/airavata-courses/spring17-workload-management/wiki/%5BFinal%5D-Centralized-architecture-for-workload-management)